°®¶¹´«Ã½

 Like many viruses, mpox cannot be conclusively diagnosed by symptoms alone.
 This is because many mpox symptoms closely resemble those of other rash-producing illnesses and maladies, such as chickenpox, measles, bacterial skin infections and even hives/allergic reactions to medication.
 Confirmatory laboratory testing is therefore essential for accurate diagnosis.

-What Type of Mpox Tests are Available?
+What Type of Mpox Tests Are Available?

 Polymerase Chain Reaction